What is Steering Gear System?

 - Flexible turning and steering can be achieved.

-Every steering gearboxes are resulting even one disadvantage in usage, the new technology and system are proposed to rectify and overcome those disadvantages.
+Every gear box consists of even one disadvantage in usage, the new technology and system are proposed to rectify and overcome those disadvantages.
 Whereas the mechanical components are supposed to move and that movement will definitely develop the friction too so, the power steering will be a friction-less and hydraulic operating system.
 It will help the automobiles to turn smoothly and efficiently.
-So, the power steering will be much better than other steering gearboxes.
+So, the power steering will be much better than other steering gear boxes.